bootdotdev/blog/content/javascript/best-ways-to-learn-javascript.md

 Another way is by joining an open-source JavaScript project.
 These are free projects and frameworks already created that you can edit and work with yourself.
 You’ll find a lot of these on GitHub, and they offer risk-free opportunities to work with the language.

-However, if you want a project-based learning method, but don’t feel comfortable enough to jump into creating your first program, Boot.dev does employ a series of mini-projects throughout their courses, so you get the efficiency of project-based learning, but in a more secure environment.
+However, if you want a project-based learning method, but don’t feel comfortable enough to jump into creating your first program, [Boot.dev](https://boot.dev) does employ a series of mini-projects throughout their courses, so you get the efficiency of project-based learning, but in a more secure environment.
+Additionally, Scrimba has a [great list](https://scrimba.com/articles/beginners-javascript-project-ideas/) of JavaScript projects you can check out.

 {{< cta2 >}}